Skip to main content

 Do you work in an international group and spend significantly more than 10 million euros a year on insurance and deductibles for insurable risks?
 Then the topic of insurance captives could be of interest to you in special constellations.
 In this situation, we recommend starting with a simple top-down analysis by an independent third party expert.
 In the next step, the claims side of your largest insurance lines should be analysed actuarially and only then should other topics such as country, legal structure, regulation, responsibilities within the group, etc. be examined in detail.
 After all, having an insurance captive also means that a large part of the volatility of the insurance business remains within the Group.

-We have a dedicated team specialising in solving these challenges for our clients.
-Our team includes industrial insurance experts with various relevant professional backgrounds: Former underwriters, industrial insurance brokers, actuaries, regulatory and tax experts, lawyers, corporate finance experts to set up insurance captives and many more.
+We have specialised in solving these challenges for our clients with a dedicated team.
+Our team includes industrial insurance experts with various relevant professional backgrounds: former underwriters, industrial insurance brokers, actuaries, regulatory and tax experts, lawyers, corporate finance experts for setting up insurance captives and many more.

-With this team, we have developed solutions that can be applied to many practical challenges in corporate insurance (excerpt):
+With this team, we have created solutions that can be applied to many practical challenges in corporate insurance (extract):

 • Brief analysis of insurances